Detection likelihood of cluster-induced CMB polarization: Introduction

 \section{Introduction}

-A wealth of information on the temperature anisotropy of the cosmic microwave background (CMB) and its E-mode polarization has been accumulated over the past two decades by multiple ground-based and balloon-borne telescopes, the WMAP, and \planck satellites.
-In particular, \planck cosmic-variance-limited measurements mapped the temperature anisotropy down to $\sim 4'$ scales, and the South Pole Telescope (SPT), and the Atacama Cosmology Telescope (ACT) have already mapped the CMB temperature across a sky patch down to the sub-arcminute resolution.
+A wealth of information on the temperature anisotropy of the cosmic microwave background (CMB) and its E-mode polarization has been accumulated over the past two decades by multiple ground-based and balloon-borne telescopes as well as the WMAP and \planck satellites.
+In particular, \planck cosmic-variance-limited (CVL) measurements have mapped the temperature anisotropy down to $\sim 4'$ scales, and the South Pole Telescope (SPT) and the Atacama Cosmology Telescope (ACT) have already mapped the CMB temperature across a sky patch down to sub-arcminute resolution (\citealt{Akrami:2019bkn}, \citealt{Chown:2018fdj}, \citealt{Naess:2020wgi}).

-Numerous other ongoing ground-based CMB experiments, e.g. QUIET, POLARBEAR, and its successor -- the Simons Array (SA) -- will measure the CMB polarization to unprecedented precision on scales $\gtrsim 3'$.
-This effort continued with the upgrades of SPT and ACT -- SPTpol and Advanced ACTpol (AdvACTpol) -- that recently detected the CMB polarization on arcminute scales (e.g. \citealt{0004-637X-807-2-151}, \citealt{2017JCAP...06..031L}), making the detection of polarization signals produced in gravitationally-bound systems potentially feasible.
+Several ongoing ground-based CMB experiments, for example the upgraded versions of SPT and ACT -- SPTpol and ACTpol -- have detected CMB polarization on arcminute scales (e.g., \citealt{0004-637X-807-2-151}, \citealt{2017JCAP...06..031L}).
+The ongoing ground-based CMB experiment POLARBEAR (\citealt{adachi2020measurement}) and the forthcoming Simons Observatory (SO; \citealt{Ade:2018sbj}) will measure the CMB polarization to unprecedented precision on scales $\gtrsim 3'$, making the detection of polarization signals produced in gravitationally bound systems potentially feasible.

-Temperature anisotropy in directions to galaxy clusters is induced by scattering of the CMB off moving electrons; random and ordered motions give rise to the thermal and (the typically weaker) kinematic components of the SZ effect, respectively.
-As is well established, the SZ effect is a powerful diagnostic tool that can yield important information on cosmological and cluster parameters (e.g. \citealt{refId0}, \citealt{0004-637X-832-1-95}, \citealt{2016MNRAS.461..248S}).
+Temperature anisotropy in directions of galaxy clusters is induced by the scattering of the CMB off moving electrons; random and ordered motions give rise to the thermal and (the typically weaker) kinematic components of the Sunyaev-Zeldovich (SZ) effect, respectively.
+As is well established, measurements of the SZ effect constitute a powerful diagnostic tool that can yield important information on cosmological and cluster parameters (e.g., \citealt{refId0}, \citealt{0004-637X-832-1-95}, \citealt{2016MNRAS.461..248S}, \citealt{Ade:2018sbj}).
 Additional information can be extracted from the polarization state of the scattered radiation, which probes other combinations of cosmological and cluster parameters.